kasiopea-org/pisek/docs/batch_judge.md

 (Ignores newlines only at the end of file.)

 Tokens are separated by (possibly multiple) whitespace characters.
-For output to be correct, tokens need to be same as in the correct output file.
+For the output to be correct, the tokens need to be same as in the correct output file.

 You can customize the tokens judge with `tokens_ignore_newlines` or `tokens_ignore_case`.
 For comparing floats, set `tokens_float_rel_error` and `tokens_float_abs_error`.